jonahboe/ShadowShapes/README.md

 # ShadowShapes
-### Interactive java application
+*By: Jonah Boe*

 This project uses the system camera to find closed shapes in an image.
-It then uses Physica (an extended library for box2D) in order to give those shapes physical characteristics, which then interact; both with both one another, as well as with shadows found in the original image.
+It then uses a physics library in order to give those shapes physical characteristics, which then interact with both their environment and one another.